jmKzz/schoolprojects/README.md

 ![palapelit_tablet](https://user-images.githubusercontent.com/41001254/55139801-4c83b400-513f-11e9-9924-bac29a612d55.jpg)

 This was made during the summer for a customer.
 It was made with Unity C# and it's meant to use with a tablet.
-More specifically it was made with Apple products in mind (iPad) and required an MAC for building it.
+More specifically it was made with Apple products in mind (iPad) and required an MacBook to build it.

 <h3>Paint software</h3>